 Khenpo Gangshar

-The basic instruction for kusulu meditation according to our lineage is first to sit in the posture of the Buddha-- in the beginning anyway.
+The basic instruction for kusulu meditation according to our lineage is first to sit in the posture of the Buddha.
 This is the seven-fold posture of vairocana.
 Essentially the legs are crossed and the spine is straight.
 Having taken that posture one then should "leave the body like a corpse in the charnal ground."
 This means to not have hope and fear about the body.
 In terms of the speech, one leaves the breath as though it were a broken instrument -- a lute whose strings have been cut.
 Again this is referring to not having hope and fear about the voice or breath.
 It is left as it is.

 With the mind, the instruction is to leave the mind as it is -- without hope and fear.
 And whatever thoughts arise in the mind should also be left without engaging.